Ph.D., Classical Studies

 I am a Roman historian with a special interest in the Second Sophistic and early Christianity.
 My primary research area is the formation of identity among intellectuals in the first three centuries CE.
 I am currently at work on a book that examines the many ways in which being (who you are) was shaped by belonging (whom you know) for philosophers, sophists, and Christians in this period.

 At Boston College, I teach Latin and Greek at all levels, especially (but not exclusively) prose.
 In recent years, I have taught advanced seminars on Tacitus, Apuleius, Cicero, Homer, Thucydides, Greek Rhetoric.
 I also regularly teach Greek and Roman History, Roman Family Law, and Roman Religion.

 “Affection and Affiliation: Social Networks and Conversion to Philosophy.”
 Classical Journal 103 (2007/08): 147-58.

 "Defining the Circle of Sophists: Philostratus and the Construction of the Second Sophistic.”
 Classical Philology 103 (2008): 395-413.

 "Becoming Heretical: Affection and Ideology in Recruitment to ‘Heretical’ Christianities.”
 Harvard Theological Review 104 (2011): 191-216.

 The Social World of Intellectuals in the Roman Empire: Sophists, Philosophers, and Christians.
-Cambridge University Press, forthcoming 2012.
+Cambridge University Press 2012.